mborin88/Rover-Simulator-B/README.md

-y_offset| INTEGER | Distance from the baseline which is the starting location of every rover. goal_offset| INTEGER | Threshold distance between the rovers and the goal for when the mission is considered as complete. rover_sep| INTEGER | Distance between rovers in meters. steps| INTEGER | Maximum time steps, for the mission. t_sampling| FLOAT | Simulation Sampling period.
+y_offset| INTEGER | Distance from the baseline which is the starting location of every rover. goal_offset| INTEGER | Threshold distance between the rovers and the goal for when the mission is considered as complete. rover_sep| INTEGER | Distance between rovers in meters. max_time| INTEGER | Maximum time allowed, for the mission in seconds. t_sampling| FLOAT | Simulation Sampling period.
 Q| FLOAT (ARRAY) | State Noise standard deviations, array has a length of 2 for noise in the eastings and northings direction.
 If not desired set to "None"
 R| FLOAT (ARRAY) | Measurement Noise standard deviations, array has a length of 2 for noise in the eastings and northings direction.
 If not desired set to "None".